• Skip to primary navigation

 However, take your time to study and review what you’ve learned.
 You’ll find it is easier for you to memorize when you are re-exposed to the information you recently attempted to learn.

 #12.
-Figure out, and work on, your weaknesses
+Figure out, and work on your weaknesses

-You’ll naturally be good at some things on the SAT, and it’s good to maintain that edge by practicing those concepts from time to time.
+You’ll naturally be good at some things on the SAT, and it’s good to maintain that edge by practising those concepts from time to time.
 But it is better to figure out where you struggle.
 Take a pre-test to see which areas you need to work on when preparing for the SAT.

 13. Find an SAT study partner

 Don’t go at it alone.
-Find a partner and endeavor to challenge each other while preparing for the SAT.
+Find a partner and endeavour to challenge each other while preparing for the SAT.
 Share strategies, resources, and SAT study tips.
 Test each other, and compete against each other.

 #14.
 Take at least two full practice tests.